 A more extreme version of this can sometimes be seen with Macro photography and / or photographs of very small objects.

-The preceding image is designed to make the object look large and imposing.
+The preceding image [at the top of the post] is designed to make the object look large and imposing.
 The shot is taken from a very low angle, making the object appear to loom over the viewer.
 The shot is taken using a black backdrop with no other objects in view that would give the viewer a reference for scale.
 More subtly, the parts of the object that are farthest from the viewer (the missile pods) are slightly out of focus, adding to the perception that this thing is large.

 We see the miniature from a high, top-down angle.
 We see the hand and fingers holding the base, giving us a reference point for scale.
 From this, we can properly judge that this figure is only about 3 inches tall.